Absence of gravitationally induced entanglement in certain semi-classical theories of gravity: Introduction

 More generally, in the context of the weak-field Newtonian regime, we will consider a class of semi-classical models where the gravitational interaction is modeled by a potential in the Schr\"odinger equation.
 The potential may depend on the wave function, leading to a non-linear dynamics.
-However, because the potential is additively separable, these models do not generate entanglement.
-Examples are the Newton-Schr\"odinger (NS) model \cite{diosi84,bahrami14}, its Bohmian analogue \cite{struyve20a}, which will be refered to as the Newton-Schr\"odinger-Bohm (NSB) model, and the interpolating model proposed by D\"oner and Gro{\ss}ardt.
+However, since the potential is additively separable, these models do not generate entanglement.
+The prime examples are theories where the potential is the Newtonian potential sourced by a particular mass density.
+This is the case in the Newton-Schr\"odinger (NS) model \cite{diosi84,bahrami14}, where gravity is sourced by the wave function, a Bohmian analogue \cite{struyve20a}, where gravity is sourced by the point-particles and a GRW-type analogue \cite{tilloy18}, where gravity is sourced by the flashes (i.e., the collapse events).
+The model proposed by D\"oner and Gro{\ss}ardt is an interpolation between the NS and NSB model and also involves a separable potential.

 Since, the BMV experiment has not yet been realized, it is of interest to analyze and compare existing semi-classical models in this context.
 Here, we will examine the NS and NSB models and contrast them with the standard Newtonian potential which does generate entanglement, using the entanglement witness proposed by Chevalier {\em et al.} \cite{chevalier20}.
 These models predict a different behaviour of the witness, so that the BMV experiment could in principle discriminate between them.